2008 United States House of Representatives elections in Florida: District 15

+Predictions

 Results

 Bill Posey won the open seat with 53 percent of the vote.
 As a result, this seat remained under Republican control for the 111th Congress.

 District 16

 Republican nominee Tom Rooney faced Democratic incumbent Tim Mahoney.

 This is normally a solidly Republican district, so consensus was that Mahoney's 50% to 48% win in 2006 could be attributed to the Mark Foley scandal.
 The Republican nominee Joe Negron's 2006 campaign was harmed by the fact that Foley's name remained on the ballot even though he was not a candidate, as his withdrawal from the race came too late to replace him on the ballot under Florida law.
 George W. Bush won this district by a 10-point margin in 2004 (CPVI=R+2).

 Attorney Rooney won the Republican primary election against State Rep. Gayle Harrell and Palm Beach Gardens City Councilman Hal Valeche.

 On October 12, 2008, it was revealed that Mahoney had an affair with a staffer, and had paid her $121,000 in a settlement to stave off a potential lawsuit.
 House Speaker Nancy Pelosi has called for an ethics inquiry.
 Two days later, CQ Politics changed their forecast on the race from "No Clear Favorite" to "Leans Republican".